TDEE Calculator

 RMR is slightly higher than BMR because it includes the calories your body burns for a few additional normal, healthy functions.

-• RMR is the number of calories your body burns while resting but not asleep.
+• RMR is the calories your body burns while resting but not asleep.
 This includes the calories your body burns to keep your organs functioning, maintain your body temperature, and breathe.

 • BMR is the number of calories your body burns while you are asleep.
 This is the lowest number of calories your body burns at any time.

 BMR accounts for around 60-70% of total energy expenditure.
-Factors such as age, gender, weight, height, and body composition can affect BMR.
+Age, gender, weight, height, and body composition can affect BMR.

 • Body size: The larger you are, the higher your BMR.
 This is because your body needs more energy to maintain its essential functions.

 • Body composition: The more lean muscle mass you have, the higher your BMR.
-Muscle is more metabolically active than fat, burning more calories at rest.
+Muscles are more metabolically active than fat and burn more calories at rest.

 • Sex: Men typically have a higher BMR than women due to differences in body composition and muscle mass.